Haynes Township, Michigan: Communities

+Robert L. Bunting's book, Into Oblivion, chronicles the 1880 sinking of the passenger steamer Marine City near the ghost town of Alcona, Michigan, on Lake Huron.
+This well-researched work details the disaster, local history, and life in the lumber era, featuring illustrations by maritime artist Robert McGreevy and detailed interviews with locals.

+Alcona and the Marine City are commemorated in Michigan historical marker L2223.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 35.07 sqmi, of which 34.93 sqmi is land and 0.14 sqmi (0.40%) is water.

 Portions of the township are included in the Huron National Forest.
 The township also includes Sturgeon Point State Park, which contains the historic Sturgeon Point Light Station along the coast of Lake Huron.